cdupont/keycloak-hs/docs/tutorial.md

 ![res](img/res.png)

+This resource could be an API endpoint, a network resource, an application feature, anything!
+It's up to you to decide and create a taxonomy of resources that you want to protect.

-Create a new policy in the "Policies" tab with the following settings:
+Now create a new policy in the "Policies" tab with the following settings:
 - Select "User" as policy type
 - Name it "Demo user have access".
 - Select user "demo" in the drop box.